Tornevall/netcurl-m3u8-fetch/README.md

 proxies.
 As it seems, it can do much more than that.
 This library neither contains anything that circumvents any licensing and is used exclusively to show how to merge segmented content into one file.

+The project itself started as an experiment, so it might want to be rewritten as the number of parameters in, from console has grown since the start.

 ## REPOSITORY COPIES

 Since bitbucket server is about to end its support, my intentions is to leave bitbucket server for github.
 However, all